 Geothermal, the word has been derived from two words ‘geo’ and ‘thermal’.
 Geo refers to the earth, while thermal is related to heat.
 Therefore, geothermal energy is the heat or the thermal energy extracted from the earth.
-The radioactive decay and the late bombardment period is responsible for the development and confinement of heat into the earth’s core.
+The radioactive decay and the late heavy bombardment period is responsible for the development and confinement of heat into the earth’s core.
 The earth’s core is estimated to be present about 6,427 km below the ground and has a temperature of about 4200 degrees Celcius.
-Since the earth is located in free space that serves to be a vacuum, the cooling down of this trapped heat energy will take a lot of time.
+Since the earth is located in a free space that serves to be a vacuum, the cooling down of this trapped heat energy will take a lot of time.
 Therefore, ensuring energy generation for billions of years.
 Geothermal energy can be extracted from solid rocks or from molten magma.
 It is a reliable, renewable, and clean source of energy generation.
 Geothermal energy has a minimum contribution to air pollution because it does not involve any combustion of fossil fuels.
 Therefore, no toxic gases are released into the environment.
 In comparison to other sources of energy generation, geothermal energy produces 6 times less carbon dioxide into the environment.
-However, greenhouse emissions, environmental adverse effects, generation setup cost, etc. are some of the disadvantages of using geothermal energy.
-The depletion of geothermal energy is unpredictable hence, it is considered as one of the greatest disadvantages.
+However, greenhouse emissions, adverse environmental effects, generation setup cost, etc. are some of the disadvantages of using geothermal energy.
+The depletion of geothermal energy is unpredictable, hence it is considered as one of the greatest disadvantages.
 Geothermal energy has great potential and is considered to be a technology of the future.
 Hence, it guarantees employment generation and development of the nation.

 1. Geothermal Heated Homes